 I have noticed one thing in common in the gardens I have done spring cleanups in: lots of rabbit poop!
 There seems to have been an explosion in the rabbit population in my Kanata suburb of Ottawa.
 I see quite a few rabbits on my evening walks through our neighborhood so I guess I shouldn’t be surprised at the increased amount of their poop in the gardens.
+Now that the snow has finally (mostly) melted away for another year, the rabbit poop is everywhere!

 The good news is that rabbit poop is great for your garden.